 Polyurethane glue is becoming increasingly popular.
 You use this multipurpose glue on wood, plastic, ceramic and some metals.
 Polyurethane glue excels at filling gaps, resists water on wood, and dries in less than 24 hours.
 Polyurethane expands as it dries so the glued wood joint requires clamping.
 Polyurethane glue will bond to textile fibres, metals, plastics, glass, sand, ceramics, rubber and wood.
 Polyurethane glue can also cause skin and respiratory reactions.

 Polyurethane wood adhesives contain isocyanate groups.
 Isocyanates react with moisture in the wood’s polymers, which cures the adhesive.
 Interactions between wood polymers and polyurethanes can therefore significantly influence bond performance in moisture-cure polyurethane adhesives.
-This glue for wood needs ventilation during application.
+Use this as the best wood glue to stick wood to most things but remember, it needs ventilation during application.

 Resorcinol-formaldahyde is an adhesive combination of resin and hardener that withstands long-term water immersion and has high resistance to ultraviolet light.
+It's the best wood glue for marine use.
 Resorcinol adhesive has been popular in aircraft construction and was one of the early common marine glues.
 Resorcinol is weak gap filler so wood joints need to be close fitting and clamped under pressure to achieve good results.
 The glue comes in two parts; a red syrup and a light brown powder that when mixed form glue.
 Resorcinol remains the most suitable adhesive for exterior and marine use.
 Over the last 30 years its use has declined due to the improved versatility of epoxy glues and fillers.

 Some quickset epoxies irritate skin and emit vapours.
 Liquid epoxy resins in their uncured state may irritate the eyes and skin.
 The primary health risk associated with epoxy use is related to the hardener component rather than the epoxy resin itself.
 Amine hardeners in particular are generally corrosive, and classed as toxic.
 Aromatic amines are suspected carcinogens so cycloaliphatic amines are used instead.